tarwn/lessthandot-hugo/blogs/content/posts/2012-11-16-cardinality-estimate-and-computed-columns.md

 A query written this way is not as uncommon as you may think.
-I’ve seen many instances in both client and mobile applications where string values like the above ‘Corp.
+I’ve seen many instances in both client and mobile applications where string values like the above 'Corp.
 Boston Key StonesInc.’, are sent to the database engine to prevent multiple calls and _trim_ the packet that is needed to be sent.
 This type of query requires some work on the tuner’s part to find an optimal plan.

 Looking at the plan as it is written above, we can see there is areas that can be improved.
 One of those areas is the estimation versus the actual rows that are generated.